Why Proteins are important. This is Post 2 of a 3 Post Series on Protein

 Complete Proteins Provide The Building Blocks.
 What Does That Mean?

 When we eat food, our body disassembles it.
-Then it takes the pieces it disassembled and reassembles them in a way that can our cells can use them.
+Then it takes the pieces it disassembled and reassembles them in a way that our cells can use them.

 The pieces of food broken down by our chewing and other digestive processes give us the different building blocks our body needs.